 So how, then, did part of the historic rock end up in a church in Central London?

-Earlier this year, representatives from the Society of Mayflower Descendants in Europe travelled to North London to find out…
+In 2020, representatives from the Society of Mayflower Descendants in Europe travelled to North London to find out…

 The Society of Mayflower Descendants in Europe at Union Chapel in London